kbralten/umdt/README.md

 - Tabs:
     - **Interact** — single-shot `Read` and `Write` panels with input validation, an immediate results table, and a details panel that shows per-endian decoding (Hex, UInt/Int, Float16/Float32). `--long` (32-bit) reads show 32-bit permutations; single-register reads show Big/Little 16-bit interpretations.
     - **Monitor** — continuous polling with a scrolling history table and selectable rows.
 Selected rows populate the same decoding details panel.
 Monitor supports configurable poll interval and error/highlight rows for failed polls.
+    - **Scan** — address range scanner that discovers readable registers/coils.
+Enter start and end addresses (decimal or hex), select data type from the top connection panel, and click "Start Scan".
+Results appear in real-time showing decimal address, hex address, and "Readable" status.
+Readable addresses are highlighted in green.
+Progress is shown during scan ("Scanning 25/100 (found 8)...").
+Use "Stop" to cancel and "Clear Results" to reset the table.
 - Details panel: when a table row is selected the details widget shows multiple endian permutations and numeric interpretations (mirrors `--endian all` behavior for single-value reads).
 For 32-bit longs the GUI shows the four common permutations (Big/Little/Mid-Big/Mid-Little).
 - Locking and transport: the GUI integrates with `CoreController` where available to reuse shared transport and locking semantics; when a controller isn't started the GUI falls back to thread-wrapped blocking reads/writes (same `pymodbus` compatibility layer used by the CLI).
 - Log view & status: lightweight log area shows recent operations (reads/writes/status) and a color-coded status label indicates connection state.